kxzk/datoramar/README.md

 &nbsp;
 ## Authenticate

-1. You're going to need a paying Datorama account.
+1. You're going to need a paying Datorama account
-2. You'll also need an account with permission to access the API.
+2. You'll also need an account with permission to access the API
 3. Run `datorama_token()` with your email and password

 &nbsp;